 We all know it: Our healthcare system is a mess.
 Readmissions cost our industry up to $41.3 billion for patients readmitted within 30 days of discharge, according to the Agency for Healthcare Research and Quality (AHRQ).
-Talk of “innovation” has been smoldering over the past couple of years; something about this system has to change.
+Talk of “innovation” has been smouldering over the past couple of years; something about this system has to change with the help of technology in Hospitals.
 We are on the verge of an era of transformation where hospitals execute an organizational overhaul in their care delivery methods.

 With more and more research, we find the patients who come back again and again to the hospital are often the same ones.
 Upon further scrutiny this makes perfect sense: These patients are the ones who are most at risk, often with chronic conditions and confounding factors in their lives and a lack of proper support.

 However, this is how progress works: A suboptimal pattern emerges from the data, and we learn how to break it.
 What habits have hospitals fallen into that allow these patients to slip through the cracks?